marismar/book-store/README.md

 </h2>

 <p align="center">
-  A simple and clean mobile bookstore built with React Native using the Expo framework. <br/> The app integrates with an API that provides full CRUD operations for managing a list of books. <br/> It’s a great starting point for learning how to build and structure a mobile app using modern React Native practices.
+  A simple and clean mobile bookstore built with React Native using the Expo framework.
 </p>

 <p align="center">